collective/collective.developermanual/source/members/membrane.rst

 ==============

-Moving members is not straightforward, as by default member password is hashed with the member location
+Moving members is not straightforward, as by default member password is hashed with the member location.

-- members need to reregister their password after being moved from one folder to another.
+- Members need to reregister their password after being moved from one folder to another.

 Here is a complex function to perform moving by recreating the user and